Psychotherapy Groups

 How often does the group meet?

-It meets once per week, Mondays from 4:00-5:00pm.
+It meets once per week, Mondays from 4:00-5:00pm over Zoom.
 It is a rolling group so you can start at any point in the month.

 How long can I participate?